TaitoUnited/full-stack-template/README.md

     $ taito stop

-Write `taito o` and press TAB to get the list of most important commands for operating your project.
-Run `taito COMMAND -h` to search for a command (e.g `taito log -h` and `taito clean -h`).
+Write `taito op` and press TAB to get the list of most important commands for operating your project.
+Run `taito COMMAND -h` to search for a command (e.g `taito log -h`, `taito clean -h`).
 Run `taito -h` to get detailed instructions for all commands.

 For troubleshooting run `taito --trouble`.
 See PROJECT.md for project specific conventions and documentation.